 “Should I be doing NLP work with children?”

-It’s a question I often get from students whom plan to apply NLP on someone other than their own kids.
+It’s a question I often get from students whom plan to apply NLP on someone other than their own children.
 Especially going into the therapeutic realm, much like with adults, you are at risk to travel slippery slopes.

 I think in the application on NLP and children not your own, there are a few things that could be useful for you to consider.